tmacwill/kata/README.md

 ## Creating a Project

-kata requires Python 3.
+Kata requires Python 3.
 If you want Python 2 support, sorry.

 We're going to create a project called myproject.
 First, create a directory where the project will live: